Antoine Roney

-Antoine Roney (born April 1, 1963, Philadelphia, Pennsylvania) is an American tenor saxophonist, brother to trumpeter Wallace Roney.
+Antoine Roney (born April 1, 1963, in Philadelphia, Pennsylvania) is an American tenor saxophonist, brother to trumpeter Wallace Roney.

 He attended the Duke Ellington School of the Arts and the Hartt School of Music of the University of Hartford.

 His first album, The Traveler, was recorded in 1992 and released by Muse Records.
 Some of the tracks were with pianist Jacky Terrasson, bassist Dwayne Burno, and drummer Louis Hayes; saxophonist and flautist James Spaulding was added for the other tracks.
 "After a few years of extensive touring, Roney issued his sophomore recording, Whirling, in 1996."